The2ndSlimShady/SlimScript/docs/BASICS.md

 ### Important Note

-All the variables in SlimScript except arrays are value types.
+All the variables in SlimScript except arrays (arrays are sometimes value types too.
+It's a bit complicated) are value types.
 So if you write something like this:

 ```
 define arr as [ 1, 2, 3, 4, 5 ]